technicaldirectionservice/currency_speculator_tool/README.md

 # currency_speculator_tool
-A tool for currency speculators utilizing Markov Chain Monte Carlo predictive analysis to assist in the decision-making process
+A tool for currency speculators utilizing Markov Chain Monte Carlo predictive analysis to assist in the decision-making process.